|GPS||N33 29.67′ W114 42.60′|

 Five miles north of Palo Verde on CA 78 and .3 miles north of mile marker 5.
 Turn west on the paved road marked The Bradshaw Trail and cross over the irrigation channel.

 Site Location and Description:

-This trail runs from Palo Verde on the Colorado River to the Salton Sea.
+This overland trail runs from Palo Verde on the Colorado River to the Salton Sea.
 The majority of the road is graded dirt and sand.
 The trail travels west from the CA 78 and crosses over Palo Verde Mesa on it’s way through the Mule Mountains.
 Here you will find a long term visitor area popular with the “Snowbirds” in winter.
 The Wiley Well Campground is open Sept.
 15-April 15 for long and short term camping.
-West of Wiley Well, the trail is looser and rougher, crossing many shallow washes as it winds along the south side of the Chuckwalla Mountains.
+West of Wiley Well, this off-road trail is looser and rougher, crossing many shallow washes as it winds along the south side of the Chuckwalla Mountains.
 These mountains are popular with rock hounds, who have been known to find chalcedony, agate and jasper.
-A long section of the trail follows the northern section of the Chocolate Mountains.
+A long section of the over land trail follows the northern section of the Chocolate Mountains.
 There’s a Military Gunnery Range here and the “keep out” zone is well marked.
 The trail goes on to cross the Chuckwalla and Orocopia Mountains to the north and the Chocolate mountains to the south.
-This is the most scenic area of the trail.
+This is the most scenic area of the vehicle supported adventure trail.
 It goes on to drop into sandy Salt Creek Wash close to the Eagle Mountain Rail Road which served the mines north of the I-10.

 History of the Bradshaw Trail: